paulvangentcom/python_corona_simulation/README.md

-## Simulating Health Care Workers
-But this is not the whole story, as healthcare is staffed by healthcare workers.
-Once the number of cases explodes, healthcare workers suffer from long working hours.
-This compromises their immune system and leads to more exposure.
-Once healthcare workers start getting sick, the already overwhelmed healthcare system reduces in capacity, exacerbating the problems.

-*WORK ONGOING AT THIS POINT*

 # TO-DO
 - [ ] refactor methods away into classes to make codebase less unwieldy
 - [ ] Make package + dependencies installable, add simple installation guide